-The film V for Vendetta, directed by James McTeigue, is a dystopian film, which includes various visual and sound techniques to display the theme of government power over a society.
+The film V for Vendetta, is a dystopian film directed by James McTeigue, convincing the idea of chaos and darkness, using various visual and sound techniques to display such themes within government power over a society.
 V for Vendetta is a dystopian film, defined as ‘an imagined place or state in which everything is unpleasant or bad, typically a totalitarian or environmentally degraded one.’
-This film showcases the cruelty of the government through the use of dark color grading, and the loss of power of the citizens by using high camera angles over the citizens of dystopian London.
-The slightly darker tint used throughout the ‘Domino’ scene, and the ” scene showcases the government power over the citizens, as they have lost their freedom; a human right.
+This film showcases the cruelty of the government through the use of dark colour grading, and the loss of power of the citizens by using high camera angles over the citizens of dystopian London.
+The slightly darker tint used throughout the ‘Domino’ scene, and the ‘Final fight’ scene showcases the government power over the citizens, as they have lost their freedom; a human right.
 Another film technique showcased throughout the film to represent an idea is symbolism.
 Symbolism is used through props, dialogue, and setting.
 One example of symbolism used in this film is the Guy Fawkes Mask.
 This is used to represent anarchy, and hope, which parallels the idea of darkness, or loss of hope.